-Business interruption, also known as Loss of Profits or Consequential Loss insurance, is a special insurance cover that will pay the business owner any fixed overheads and similar business costs following a fire, storm damage or other major events that prevent a business from trading.
+Business interruption, also known as Loss of Profits or Consequential Loss Insurance, is a special insurance cover.
+It pays the business owner any fixed overheads and similar business costs following a fire, storm damage or other major events that prevent a business from trading.
 This insurance starts from the time of the fire until the business is back up and running to where it was before the damage occurred.

 Why is Business Interruption Insurance important?

-Starting and maintaining a business always entails risks.
-The key financial risks can be managed through purchasing insurance cover like property damage, public and product liability and burglary.
-For businesses of any size, business interruption insurance is essential to ensure that money continues to be received (from the insurer) to pay fixed expenses, such as lighting, power, bank loans, wages, transport, plus net profit, related to a reduction in turnover.
+For businesses of any size, Business Interruption Insurance is essential to ensure that money continues to be received (from the insurer) to pay fixed expenses – such as lighting, power, bank loans, wages, transport, plus net profit related to a reduction in turnover.

 What does Business Interruption Insurance cover?

-- Payroll: Consider how much of your payroll you need to insure and for how long.
-Insurance companies won’t pay employees to sit at home for 6 months while the business is being rebuilt.
-Redundancy payments can be insured.
+- Payroll.
+How much of your payroll do you need to insure and for how long?
+Insurance companies won’t pay employees to sit at home for six months while the business is being rebuilt, but redundancy payments can be insured.

-- Economic cycles: Consider what will happen, including any major seasonal fluctuations or economic cycles;
+- Economic cycles.
+Are there any major seasonal fluctuations or economic cycles?

-- Suppliers & Customers: do you need to cover specific customers or suppliers that you rely on, and if they couldn’t operate, would it impact your business?
+- Suppliers and customers.
+Do you need to cover specific customers or suppliers that you rely on.
+If they couldn’t operate, would it impact your business?

 Frequently Asked Questions